 Monsieur Vignal, the elderly combine driver, spoke both the old patois of the mountains and reasonable French.
 One Sunday he came down to the barn to give me directions on where to meet him the next morning.
 We gave him some wine and he sat down among the straw bales with us and just chatted.
 It was a fine warm day and the sunlight streamed in through the large doorway illuminating Marie as she sat cross-legged in a large white T-shirt.
 The scene would have made a beautiful shot.
 But then she moved and brought her knees up level with her chin.
 She had no knickers on and Vignal caught full view of her pubic hair.
 I thought his face would explode, but he coughed loudly and turned his head away with a wince of pain.

-By coincidence I ran into a couple from Meloneras at a bar in Privas.
+By chance I ran into a couple from Meloneras at a bar in Privas.
 They were visiting from Denmark and running a tourist restaurant in the hills, a connection that would prove useful the following year.

 I arranged for a group of us to go down to Narbonne again for the grape harvest and this time was able to follow the season to Pau in the Armagnac region.
 It was frustrating work picking green grapes from among the green leaves, particularly as my sunglasses also had a green tint.
 The daily ration of home-cured bacon set off a bout of gum disease that was to affect me for years to come.
 Much to the annoyance of the farmer, I left before the job finished and made my way to Corsica to be in time for the Clementine season.